CGomez258/PotentiostatKOREATECH/MainCode/readme.md

 2. STM32CubeProgrammer

-Add in the program access, add the STM32 programmer: C:\Program Files\STMicroelectronics\STM32Cube\STM32CubeProgrammer\bin
+Add in the program access, add the STM32 programmer:
+1. Open Advanced Settings -> Environment Variables
+2. In System Variables section, in PATH section add the C:\Program Files\STMicroelectronics\STM32Cube\STM32CubeProgrammer\bin
+3. Click OK in all windows

 In Arduino: